-\newparagraph{Empirical loads.} As shown in Figure~\ref{fig:overhead} (middle), for $k \ge 8$, the empirical load is independent of~$k$ and corresponds to the targeted load of 98\% of the load threshold.
+\subparagraph{Empirical loads} As shown in Figure~\ref{fig:overhead} (middle), for $k \ge 8$, the empirical load is independent of~$k$ and corresponds to the targeted load of 98\% of the load threshold.
 For smaller $k$, the observed load is actually lower.
 Since small fingerprints have high collision probabilities (of $1/(2^k - 1)$), several keys are reported as already present during the performed lookup-and-insert operations and not inserted again, causing an overall lower load.

-\newparagraph{False positive rates.} We target an FPR of $2^{-k}$ by using $k+2$ or $k+3$ bits per slot, for a window or bucket size of 2 or 4, respectively.
+\subparagraph{Empirical false positive rates} We target an FPR of $2^{-k}$ by using $k+2$ or $k+3$ bits per slot, for a window and bucket size of 2 or 4, respectively.
 In practice, several other effects increase or decrease the actual FPR.
 Figure~\ref{fig:overhead} (right) shows log-ratios between empirical FPR and $2^{-k}$.
-For $k\ge 5$, the observed FPR is lower than $2^{-k}$, because the filter is not full.
+For $k\ge 5$, the observed FPR is lower than $2^{-k}$ because the filter is not full.
 Actual non-present keys have a small chance of hitting an empty slot instead of a stored fingerprint, decreasing the FPR.
 Since the load decreases for small~$k$ (see above), the observed FPR should also decrease for small $k$.
-However, for $k \leq 4$, the window-based filters show a comparably high FPR.
-Here we see the effect of sacrificing one fingerprint value to indicate empty slots, e.g. for $k=3$, we do not have 8 but only 7 usable fingerprints.
+However, for window-based filters, the FPR is higher for $k \leq 4$: Here we see the effect of sacrificing one fingerprint value to indicate empty slots, e.g., for $k=3$, we do not have 8 but only 7 usable fingerprints.
 Since for the windowed versions, the fingerprint size is only $k$, this effect is severe.
 For the bucketed versions, we have 1 or 2 additional fingerprint bits (for bucket sizes 2 or 4, respectively) and no window offset bits, so the effect is less severe.
-While the interplay of these different effects on the FPR for small~$k$ is interesting, it is not so important in practice, as most applications aim at FPRs of $2^{-k}$ with $k\gg 5$.
+While the interplay of these different effects on the FPR for small~$k$ is interesting, it is not so relevant in practice, as most applications aim at FPRs of $2^{-k}$ with $k\ge 5$.